Cradock Four: Background

-Assassination
+Assassinations

-On 27 June 1985, Goniwe, Fort Calata, Sparrow Mkhonto and Sicelo Mhlauli (known as the Cradock Four) left for Port Elizabeth at about 10am.
+On 27 June 1985, Goniwe, Fort Calata, Sparrow Mkonto and Sicelo Mhlauli (known as the Cradock Four) left for Port Elizabeth at about 10am.
 Goniwe as the UDF rural organiser in the Karoo was going to Port Elizabeth for a weekly management meeting.
 The vehicle that the four activists were travelling in was spotted by the police at Cookhouse, around lunchtime.

 In the afternoon, Goniwe attended meetings with his comrades.
 Goniwe's last meeting was at the house of UDF activist Michael Coetsee, finished at around 21h00.
-The four left at about 21h10, after Goniwe refused the invitation from fellow UDF member Derrick Swarts to stay over and not travel at night, saying he wanted to spend time with his family.
-The four were intercepted by a police roadblock outside Port Elizabeth.
+The four left at about 21h10, after Goniwe refused the invitation from fellow UDF member Derrick Swartz to stay over and not travel at night, saying he wanted to spend time with his family.
+The four were intercepted by a police roadblock outside Gqeberha.
 They were abducted, assaulted and later burnt.
 The bodies of Mhlauli and Mkonto were found soon afterwards, but Goniwe and Calata's bodies were only found some days later, suggesting that they had been taken for interrogation, and killed later than their comrades.

-Mkonto and Mhlauli's bodies were found in different areas near Bluewater Bay, Port Elizabeth.
+Mkonto and Mhlauli's bodies were found in different areas near Bluewater Bay, Gqeberha.
 Goniwe and Calata's bodies were found in sea scrub bushland near Bluewater Bay days later.
 Calata, Goniwe, Mhlauli and Mkonto were buried in Cradock on 20 July 1985, at a massive political funeral attended by thousands of people from all over the country.
 Speakers at the funeral included Beyers Naudé, Allan Boesak and Steve Tshwete gave keynote addresses.
 A message from the then president of the ANC Oliver Tambo was read.
 It was also the first time that a huge SA Communist Party flag was unfurled and brazenly displayed at the funeral.